DragonSenses/Algorithms/LeetCode/71-simplify-path/problem.md

 4. The path must not have any single or double periods (`.` and `..`) used to denote current or parent directories.

 Return the simplified canonical path.

+# Stack Approach

+## **Intuition**

+This problem mimics the functionality of the `cd` command in Unix-like operating systems, which helps users navigate directories.
+While the `cd` command allows for various combinations of directory navigation, our implementation needs to correctly handle all special characters and scenarios.
+For example, when navigating from `/a/b/c` to `/a/b/c/..`, the `..` signifies moving up one directory level to `/a/b`.
+The core idea is to utilize a stack to handle these movements effectively.
+Here's a more structured representation of the problem and the approach to solve it.